 - 1. to appoint a representative to the Pingelly Virtual Village Establishment Committee; or - 2. defer selection at this time, request the CEO to approach potentially interested local residents who could be suitable representatives and delegate the CEO to make the appointment of such an interested local resident who would be a suitable Shire of Cuballing representative; or - 3. to not participate in the Pingelly Virtual Village Establishment Committee.

-OFFICER'S RECOMMENDATION: That Council appoint Establishment Committee. to the Pingelly Virtual Village's
+That Council appoint the CEO to the Pingelly Virtual Village's Establishment Committee.